thinker84/Real-Time-stock-price-prediction-and-market-analysis-using-Machine-Learning/README.md

 ---

 ## 🧩 Problem Statement
 - Stock price movements are highly volatile and influenced by complex patterns, making accurate forecasting challenging for investors and analysts.
 - Traditional forecasting methods often fail to capture the non-linear trends and time-dependent nature of stock market data.
 - There is a need for an intelligent, real-time system that can predict future stock prices using deep learning techniques, based on historical trends and patterns.
 - This project aims to build a web-based application that leverages an LSTM model to forecast stock prices and visualize trends, helping users make more informed decisions.

 ---

+## 🧾 Existing System
+- Uses statistical models, technical indicators, and fundamental analysis.
+- Limited in handling complex patterns and time-based dependencies in stock data.
+- Not well-suited for real-time market analysis.
+- Struggles to adapt to fast-changing market conditions

+---

+## 💡 Proposed System
+- A machine learning-based approach using an LSTM model trained on historical stock prices.
+- Utilizes free data from Stooq for accessibility.
+- Predicts future prices and visualizes them with moving averages and comparison plots.
+- Fully interactive and user-friendly interface built with Streamlit.

+---